Ariel Lassiter: Houston Dynamo

-On August 17, 2020, Lassiter returned to MLS by going on loan to the Houston Dynamo.
+On 17 August 2020, Lassiter returned to MLS by going on loan to the Houston Dynamo.
 Houston sent $50,000 in general allocation money to the LA Galaxy to acquire his MLS rights.
-He made his Dynamo debut on September 2, coming on as a substitute and scoring twice to give Houston a 3–0 win over Minnesota United.
-On October 7 Lassiter recorded his first assist for the Dynamo in a 2–0 win over Texas Derby rivals FC Dallas.
-On October 28 he scored once in a 2–1 loss to LAFC.
+He made his Dynamo debut on 2 September, coming on as a substitute and scoring twice to give Houston a 3–0 win over Minnesota United.
+On 7 October Lassiter recorded his first assist for the Dynamo in a 2–0 win over Texas Derby rivals FC Dallas.
+On 28 October he scored once in a 2–1 loss to LAFC.
 Lassiter ended the season with three goals and one assist from 16 appearances.
 It was a poor season for Houston overall, finishing bottom of the Western Conference and missing out on the playoffs.

-On December 1, 2020, the Dynamo announced that they had exercised their purchase option to make Lassiter's move permanent.
+On 1 December 2020, the Dynamo announced that they had exercised their purchase option to make Lassiter's move permanent.
 While the official transfer fee was not announced, it was reportedly around $400,000.
 Lassiter made 19 appearances during his second season in Houston as the Dynamo finished last in the West for the second straight season.

 Inter Miami

-On December 16, 2021, Lassiter was traded by Houston to Inter Miami in exchange for $100,000 of General Allocation Money.
+On 16 December 2021, Lassiter was traded by Houston to Inter Miami for $100,000 of General Allocation Money.

+CF Montréal

+On 12 April 2023, Lassiter was traded with teammate Bryce Duke to CF Montréal for Kamal Miller and $1.3 million in General Allocation Money.

+Chicago Fire

+Lassiter was traded to Chicago Fire on 14 August 2024 in exchange for up to $150,000 in General Allocation Money.

+Portland Timbers

+On 23 December 2024, Lassiter was signed by Portland Timbers via free agency.

 International career

 Born in Costa Rica and raised in the United States, Lassiter was eligible to play for both national teams.
 He represented the United States U-23 national team twice in friendlies during 2015.
 Later that year, he switched to the Costa Rican U-23 national team and represented them at the 2015 Toulon Tournament.

-He made his senior debut for Costa Rica on March 22, 2019 in a friendly against Guatemala, coming on as a 63rd-minute substitute for Waylon Francis.
+He made his senior debut for Costa Rica on 22 March 2019, in a friendly against Guatemala, coming on as a 63rd-minute substitute for Waylon Francis.

 On 1 July 2021, Lassiter was included in Luis Fernando Suárez's squad for the 2021 CONCACAF Gold Cup.
 Lassiter scored his first senior international goal on 12 July in a 3–1 over Guadeloupe in the Gold Cup group stage.
 He made four appearances, scored one goal, and had one assist at the Gold Cup, helping Costa Rica reach the quarterfinals.